 Electronic warrants must be formatted to comply with Automated Clearing House (ACH) requirements.
 Circumstances occasionally arise that require deletions or reversals from the ACH transmittal file after it is created by the Statewide accounting system.
 The difference between a reversal or deletion of an ACH item is determined based upon the timing of the request.
 If an ACH item has not been distributed to the Federal Reserve by the bank, the ACH item will be deleted.
 If an ACH item has been distributed to the Federal Reserve, it will be reversed if possible.
 ACH items are distributed to the Federal Reserve two (2) business days prior to the effective date if the bank has the item at that point.
-For example, if an ACH item is transmitted and the Request for Reversal/Deletion of an ACH Item form is faxed to the bank on Monday and the ACH item has an effective date of Thursday or later, the ACH item will be deleted.
-If an ACH item is transmitted and the Request for Reversal/Deletion of an ACH Item form is faxed to the bank on Monday and the ACH item has an effective date of Wednesday or earlier (but no earlier than five (5) business days prior), the ACH item will be reversed.
+For example, if an ACH item is transmitted and the Request for Reversal/Deletion of an ACH Item form is faxed to the bank on Monday and the ACH item is transmitted and the Request for Reversal/Deletion of an ACH Item has an effective date of Thursday or later, the ACH item will be deleted.
+If an ACH item is transmitted and the Request for Reversal/Deletion of an ACH Item form is faxed to the bank on Monday and the ACH item is transmitted and the Request for Reversal/Deletion of an ACH Item form is faxed to the bank or Monday and the ACH item is transmitted and the Request for Reversal/Deletion of an ACH item has an effective date of Wednesday or earlier (but no earlier than five (5) business days prior), the ACH item will be reversed.